The Who, What, Where, When and Sometimes, Why.

 Proliferative breast conditions

+The most common proliferative breast condition is hyperplasia.
 There are 2 types of hyperplasia: usual hyperplasia (more common) and atypical hyperplasia (less common).
+Some women may have both usual and atypical hyperplasia.

 Usual hyperplasia

-In usual hyperplasia (the most common form of hyperplasia), the proliferating (dividing) cells look normal under a microscope.
+With usual hyperplasia (the most common form of hyperplasia), the proliferating (dividing) cells look normal under a microscope.

 Women with usual hyperplasia have about twice the breast cancer risk of women without a proliferative breast condition [188-189].

-For a summary of research studies on usual hyperplasia and breast cancer, visit the Breast Cancer Research Studies section. |
+For a summary of research studies on usual hyperplasia and breast cancer, visit the Breast Cancer Research Studies section

 Atypical hyperplasia

-In atypical hyperplasia, the proliferating (dividing) cells look abnormal.
+With atypical hyperplasia, the proliferating (dividing) cells look abnormal.

 Atypical hyperplasia is less common than usual hyperplasia.